Trying to write for magazines or other publications and don’t know how to craft an editorial?

 That’s why I suggest reading previous articles and analyzing reader’s engagement.

-What do they normally comment?
+What do they normally comment on?
 Do you notice a pattern in how they speak?

 Apply these observations to your editorial, and it will resonate with the target audience more.